nimsandu/spicetify-bloom/README.md

 Please report about that via the repository's issues page.

-### Theme doesn't work correctly with Spotify version less than 1.2.14
+### Theme doesn't work correctly with Spotify version less than 1.2.23

 In Spotify version 1.2.14, not only has the classic UI been cut, but also the indication that a new UI is active.
 Since it is now problematic to identify the active UI, only Library X support remains.
 If you want to keep using the classic UI with Bloom - use the [legacy branch](https://github.com/nimsandu/spicetify-bloom/tree/legacy) (unsupported).
 Otherwise - update your Spotify or enable `Library X view` in the Spotify experimental settings.
+In Spotify version 1.2.23 the main app grid has been revamped and the top bar has become part of the main view.
+Since it is problematic to support both grid variants, only the current variant support remains.

 ## Credits